 Asynchronous looping:

 We get useful support for asynchronous control flow/looping with underscoreJS/AsyncJS.
-However, it’s not that hard to have it natively as long as you understand the callback concepts well.
+However, it’s not hard to have it natively as long as you understand the callback concepts well.
 So, in case you don’t want to use such libraries for a simple task, you can use the following mechanism:

 This is a nice work, (Y)